mpdf/mpdf.github.io/installation-setup/installation-v6-x.md

 <a href="http://www.w3.org/TR/html5/syntax.html#optional-tags">HTML5 specification</a> - previously not well
 defined for HTML4.

-Changes to the way lists are handled means that text-align:justify may be inherited by lists from surrounding block elements (which did not happen previously).
+Changes to the way lists are handled means that `text-align="justify"` may be inherited by lists from surrounding block elements (which did not happen previously).
 See LISTS above for more information.